zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2012/behind_talent.md

 lose their medals because of controversial actions.
 There are also teams who were defeated in every ball game.
 There should also be a miserable man who quit the race just before the gun was to shoot.
-Behind those exultation there hid so many sorrows beloning to those who are called "the defeated".
+Behind those exultation there hid so many sorrows belonging to those who are called "the defeated".

 The sport career is all for them.
 As far as it goes, every career covers a value which is of vital importance.
 Another old marine biological scientist, Liu Ruiyu passed away a few days since.
 His unusual contribution is without doubt but the responsibility of career, which